Cartha007/bibleapp/readme.md

-# Terminal-Based Bible App
+# Bible App

 ## Overview

+The Bible App consists of two versions: a terminal-based application and a web-based application.
+Both versions allow you to interact with Bible text, search for keywords, add bookmarks, and make notes.
+The terminal-based app operates in a command-line environment, while the web-based app provides a graphical interface accessible via a web browser.

+### Terminal-Based Bible App

-This terminal-based Bible app allows you to navigate through the Bible, search for keywords, add bookmarks, and make notes on specific verses.
+The terminal-based Bible app allows you to navigate through the Bible, search for keywords, add bookmarks, and make notes on specific verses.
 It uses a JSON file containing the Bible text and metadata.

-## Features
+#### Features

 - Display Bible metadata
 - List all books in the Bible